cleesmith/python_learning/README.md

-Learning Python as of Sep 16, 2014
+Learning Python Sep 16, 2014
 ===============

 A lot of this code is *half-baked*, all too often, from blogs/tutorials/such,